khaledalmaarii/HackTricks-wiki/generic-methodologies-and-resources/basic-forensic-methodology/memory-dump-analysis/volatility-cheatsheet.md

 {% endtab %}
 {% endtabs %}

-### Strings per processes
+### Processes per strings

-Volatility allows us to check which process a string belongs to.
+Volatility also allows us to check which strings belong to a specific process.

 {% tabs %}
 {% tab title="vol3" %}